 The video essay and material photograph-based works are both bringing up questions about authenticity.
 They contemplate on the nature of the human mind and the reality around the human in such a way that the form of the works supports the subject.

-Until now making and exhibiting of the works is supported by The Arts Promotion Centre Finland (Taike), AVEK and Frame Contemporary Art Finland and The Finnish Cultural Foundation.
+Until now making and exhibiting of the works is supported by The Arts Promotion Centre Finland (Taike), AVEK, Frame Contemporary Art Finland and The Finnish Cultural Foundation.